 WrapText = True

-• Wraps the text of all cells in the active worksheet.
-The Cells property refers to all cells in the worksheet, and the WrapText property is set to True for all cells to wrap the text.
+- Wraps the text in all cells in the active worksheet.
+The Cells property refers to all cells in the worksheet, and the WrapText property is set to True for all cells.

 End Sub

-Let us look at an image of the data table inside the worksheet named “Name”, where the cells are not wrapped.
+Consider the following data table in the worksheet named “Name”, where the cells are not wrapped.

 Code Syntax: